Why Fans Think Lala Kent Threw Shade at Megan Fox at Movie Premiere

 “So excited for this!” the reality star wrote on the photo, with the text covering Fox’s name as well.
 Shortly after posting to her Instagram Story, she deleted the photo.

+“I’m an actor in a film.
+That means I don’t name s–t.
+I don’t have anything to do with production.
+I’m not the director and it’s not my film.
+I’m just the actor.
+I would never act in something that I didn’t believe in except …” Kelly said before laughing with Fox, who is offscreen, during an Instagram Live on July 5.

+In the video that was reposted on YouTube later, the musician tries to elaborate before the New Girl alum cut him off.

-The New Girl alum previously discussed how working on Midnight in the Switchgrass led to her meeting her boyfriend, Machine Gun Kelly.
+Fox previously opened up about how working on Midnight in the Switchgrass led to her meeting her boyfriend.

 “I was like, ‘Who is going to play this role?’
 And [Emmett] was like, ‘Oh, we just got Machine Gun Kelly,’ and immediately, I was like, ‘Uh oh,'” Fox shared during an episode of the “Give Them Lala … With Randall” podcast in July 2020.
 “I could feel that some wild s–t was going to happen to me from that meeting, but I wasn’t yet sure what.
 I just felt it like, deep in my soul.”